qiboteam/qibo/doc/source/api-reference/qibo.rst

 A copy of the state can be created using :meth:`qibo.abstractions.states.AbstractState.copy`.
 The new state will point to the same tensor in memory as the original one unless the ``deep=True`` option was used during the ``copy`` call.
-Note that some backends (qibojit) perform in-place updates when the state is used as input to a circuit or time evolution.
+Note that the qibojit backend performs in-place updates state is used as input to a circuit or time evolution.
 This will modify the state's tensor and the tensor of all shallow copies and the current state vector values will be lost.
 If you intend to keep the current state values,